Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Using geese to weed your garden will take some planning and management.
 For instance, geese won’t damage most herbs, potatoes, onions, carrots, berries, or garlic.
 They will damage and eat corn plants and any small grains you might be growing; they will eat some of your lettuce and might damage your peas.

 I have run my geese amidst carrots, peppers, corn, turnips, onions, poll beans, peas, hops, pumpkins, squash, melons, lettuces, rye, tomatoes, potatoes, and sunflowers.
 They stripped a few corn stalks and ate some lettuce, but the damage was pretty minimal.

 Some people report having success using geese to weed tomatoes.
-My geese tore all of my young plants to shreads this year… but they didn’t actually consume them, so honestly I think the geese were just bored.
+My geese tore all of my young plants to shreds this year… but they didn’t actually consume them, so honestly, I think the geese were just bored.
 I replanted the tomatoes, kept the geese away until the plants were larger, and the geese haven’t bothered them since.